Lobster & Crab Regulations

 (2) In the event that the Department directs that an area be closed pursuant to paragraph 1 of this subdivision, the Department shall notify commercial harvesters of such directive not less than 30 days prior to the effective date of such closure.

-(g) The Chief of the Bureau of Marine Resources is authorized to make determinations and issue directives pursuant to this subdivision.
+(g) The Director of the Bureau of Marine Resources is authorized to make determinations and issue directives pursuant to this subdivision.

 (a) No person shall liberate Chinese mitten crabs (Eriocheir sinensis) into the waters of the State.